Week 3: Parting the

 Long term fates of continental

-- ocean basin growth and burial by passive
+- ocean basin growth and burial to form the foundation of continental passive

 - aulocogens (failed rift arms).